 Fishing, too.
-Fishing is a great family activity for today and can teach a skill at the same time.
+Fishing is a great family activity today and can teach a skill simultaneously.
 But you know what?
 In Laura’s time, fishing was less of a hobby and more about producing food.
 My grandfather was an avid fisherman for food and sport.
 He had four boys to raise on a small salary, so he found other opportunities to make money or find food.
 And fishing was one of them.

 And don’t forget hunting.
-Bear with me, we are getting to technology soon.
+Bear with me; we are getting to technology soon.
 Florida has an excellent program through Florida Fish and Wildlife to teach generational skills of hunting all kinds of game.
 Especially if you have never experienced it before but want to with your kids.
-They host hunts for Deer, turkey, duck, hogs, and gator.
-If you’d like more information about that, we have it at our booth.
+FWC hosts hunts for Deer, turkey, duck, hogs, and gators.

 Now, you may be like me.
 I’m a “meat-comes-in-a-nicely-wrapped-package-at-the-grocery-store” kinda girl.
 I never wanted to be part of the process of “getting my own meat” and definitely not part of processing the meat, because I may as well become vegetarian if I witness that!

 Yet my sons were born with a passion to learn those skills, so we found opportunities for them to learn from other people.
 In turn, as a family, we have learned where I meat comes from.
 I have been on hunts with them and turned my kitchen into a meatpacking plant when they come home with a deer.
-Now, 90% of the meat we eat is harvested by my 16- and 13-year-old sons.
-I never would have imagined that for my family.
+Now, 90% of our meat is harvested by my 16- and 13-year-old sons.
+I would never have imagined that for my family.
 Ever.
-Yet, we were open to the opportunity of helping our sons learn more about what they were interested in, and that’s what happened naturally.
+Yet, we were open to helping our sons learn more about their interests, which happened naturally.

 We do raise chickens in our suburban neighborhood too, but when they stopped laying eggs, they became lawn ornaments.
 I am too tenderhearted to put them in the stew pot.
 So, I now run an old lady home for wayward chickens.

-Okay, so if I lost you at the hunting, bear with me: living off the land can have a totally different look from our culture today.
+Okay, if I lost you at the hunting, bear with me: living off the land can have a different look from our culture today.
 And that’s fine.
 As homeschool parents, one or both parents need to work.
 Those kids still eat a lot of food, at least in my house.
-So let’s look at the idea of living off the land in terms of a home business.
+So let’s look at the idea of living off the land as a home business.

-There are business models like Mary Kay, Thirty-One, Young Living, and Pampered Chef.
+Business models like Mary Kay, Thirty-One, Young Living, and Pampered Chef exist.
 Do we have any Pampered Chef consultants out there?
 I was one about twenty years ago!
 There are so many different kinds of these programs available.
 So if makeup isn’t your thing, look into essential oils.
 And if essential oils aren’t your thing, look into food products.
 And if food products aren’t your thing, look into cooking utensils and containers!
 I can’t tell you how many different options you have there.

-And then there are online jobs now too that parents can do from home, whenever it’s most convenient for them.
-I’m referring to things like doing virtual assistance work, bookkeeping, marketing and so many online jobs I can’t list.
+And then there are online jobs that parents can do from home whenever it’s most convenient.
+I’m referring to things like doing virtual assistance work, bookkeeping, marketing, and so many online jobs I can’t list.
 This is a modern-day way to live off the land like Laura and her family.

-I know that home-based businesses are rapidly growing, especially in the homeschool community.
-The opportunity for another stream of income is not only attractive but often necessary to make ends meet.
-However, beyond the financial possibilities, I want to share with you the idea of teaching your children valuable life skills through the process of building a home business.
+Home-based businesses are rapidly growing, especially in the homeschool community.
+The opportunity for another income stream is attractive and often necessary to make ends meet.
+However, beyond the financial possibilities, I want to share with you the idea of teaching your children valuable life skills by building a home business.

-Our family’s journey in creating The Giles Frontier has taken many turns over the last 10 years to end up where we are today.
-It started with 8 chickens and an 11-year-old with a budding entrepreneurial spirit.
-Yes, we sold eggs, because we didn’t realize 8 chickens in a suburban neighborhood would produce more eggs than we could hold in our refrigerator.
-I just told my husband that it was an unwritten rule that all homeschoolers have to have chickens to have the full experience of home education.
+Our family’s journey in creating The Giles Frontier has taken many turns over the last 12 years to end up where we are today.
+It started with eight chickens and an 11-year-old with a budding entrepreneurial spirit.
+Yes, we sold eggs because we didn’t realize eight chickens in a suburban neighborhood would produce more eggs than we could hold in our refrigerator.
+I just told my husband that it was an unwritten rule that all homeschoolers must have chickens to have the whole home education experience.
 We had no idea what we were getting into!
-Any chicken-loving families out there?
+Are there any chicken-loving families out there?
 You know what I’m talking about.

 And then, we sold them at a little church bazaar, and the response was amazing so we upped our game and went big-time at a large craft show.
 We opened an Etsy store and sold bags all over the country.
 Now, we did not get rich and couldn’t retire selling feed sack totes, but what we did do was learn about business, working together, customer service, and geography, AND I taught my boys a life skill of sewing that will serve them well in their life.

-Learning those skills inspired Grayson, my oldest son, to start a lawn care business at age 11.
-Using what he learned with the feed sack project, he started that business.
-Now, at age 16, he has built his business up to 15 monthly accounts that have him well on his way to opportunities to expand.
-He studies business, marketing, and entrepreneurial programs in an effort to grow that business.
+Learning those skills inspired my oldest son Grayson to start a lawn care business at age 11.
+He started that business using what he learned with the feed sack project.
+Now, at age 16, he has built his business up to 15 monthly accounts that have him well on his way to expanding opportunities.
+He studies business, marketing, and entrepreneurial programs to grow that business.

 Oh, and the lawn business is a family affair, too.
-My husband works for Grayson on Mondays, and Grant, our youngest, works for him as well.
+My husband works for Grayson on Mondays, and Grant, our youngest, also works for him.
 They are truly living off the land and learning all together.

 Living closer to forces of nature causes people to rise above small annoyances and discomforts and be content.

 Laura once said, “Living closer to forces of nature causes people to rise above small annoyances and discomforts and be content.”
 This would apply to living simply, using what you have, working hard, and living off the land.
-When you are able to get your hands dirty in making a living, all the extras are unnecessary.
+When you can get your hands dirty in making a living, all the extras are unnecessary.